In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with swollen and inflamed feet.

 AFO stands for ankle-foot orthosis.
 It is an orthopedic support designed to support the ankle and compensate for weakness and injuries as well as to correct deformities.
 They can be used to position a limb with stiff muscles into a correct position or to support a loose limb like in the case of drop foot braces.

 AFOs are commonly used to increase postural stability in seniors with ankle issues.
 AFOs reduce postural sway and improve foot coordination without limiting your ability to perform daily tasks.
 There is also some data that suggests they can prevent falls in the elderly.

-In this case it’s wise to invest in adaptive shoes, that are designed to be used with an orthopedic support.
-Generally any medical shoes that have enough room are usable.
+In this case, it’s wise to invest in adaptive shoes, that are designed to be used with orthopedic support.
+Generally, any medical shoes that have enough room are usable.

 We hope you found our recommendations for adaptive shoes for the elderly useful and will find a pair of footwear that suits your special needs.
 If you have any questions or suggestions you would like to share with our other readers, please share them in the comments section below.

 Aging can cause many kinds of disconcerting ailments that affect your feet.
 It’s important to not let this discourage you from being active and exercising to the best of your ability.